 - 2. The sponsor must determine whether an employer can adequately furnish proper on the job training to an apprentice in accordance with these standards.
 The sponsor must also require any employer requesting approved training status to complete an approved training agent agreement and to comply with all federal and state apprenticeship laws, and these standards. - 3.
 The sponsor will submit training agent agreements to the Department with a copy of the agreement and/or the list of approved training agents within thirty calendar days from the effective date.
 Additionally, the sponsor must submit rescinded training agent agreements to the Department within thirty calendar days of said action. - E. Committee governance (if applicable): (see WAC 296-05-009) - 1.
 Apprenticeship committees shall elect a chairperson and a secretary who shall be from opposite interest groups, i.e., chairperson-employers; secretary-employees, or vice versa.
 If the committee does not indicate its definition of quorum, the interpretation will be "50% plus 1" of the approved committee members.
-The sponsor must also provide the following information:

-The apprenticeship Committee shall be composed of two (2) members representing the employers and two (2) members representing the employees.
-Selection of these individual members will be made by the groups they represent.

-- a.
-Quorum: See Above

-- b.
-Program type administered by the committee: Individual Joint

-- c.
+The sponsor must also provide the following information: - a.
+Quorum: Four (4) members of the Committee, two (2) from the union and two (2) from management shall be a quorum for the transaction of business.
+Each party shall have the right to cast the full vote of its membership and it shall be on conducted as though all were present and voting. - b.
+Program type administered by the committee: INDIVIDUAL JOINT - c.
 The employer representatives shall be: